Apple and Blackberry Crumble

-- Blend all crumble ingredients except the coconut oil in a blender or food processor until fine and crumbly but still with some texture.
+- Blend all crumble ingredients except the coconut oil in food processor until fine and crumbly but still with some texture.
 Then, while your blender is on low, pour in the melted coconut oil.
-The mixture should hold together easily in your fingers when pressed and, if it doesn’t, blend some more or add a little extra coconut oil.
+The mixture should hold together easily in your fingers when pressed and, if it doesn't, blend some more or add a little extra coconut oil.

 - Pour ¾ of your mixture in a lined baking tray and press down very firmly – place in the freezer to set.
 Set aside the remaining crumble in a bowl.

-- Now in your blender or processor, place in quartered and deseeded apples with the apple syrup and lemon juice and blitz up until chunky.
+- Now in your processor, place in quartered and deseeded apples with the apple syrup and lemon juice and blitz up until chunky.
 Don’t over blend – you don’t want apple mush otherwise it will have too much liquid and won’t hold together.
 Think CHUNKY.
 Pour off any excess liquid (use for your overnight bircher muesli or a smoothie), then pour the apple onto your crumble base layer and press down so it’s flat and compacted.